fat-forensics/fat-forensics/doc/source/index.rst

-.. fat-forensics documentation master file, created by sphinx-quickstart on Wed Sep 26 14:30:27 2018.
+..
+FAT-Forensics documentation master file, created by sphinx-quickstart on Mon Oct  1 14:36:09 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fat-forensics's documentation!
+Welcome to FAT-Forensics's documentation!
 =========================================

 .. toctree::